girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

    - Protect against higher fees during usage spikes due to DDoS
    - Shield Advanced automatic application layers DDoS mitigation automatically creates, evaluates and deploys AWS WAF rules to mitigate layer 7 attacks

-# Firewall Manager
+## Firewall Manager
  - WAF, Shield and Firewall manager are used together for comprehensive protection
  - Define your Web ACL rules in WAF
  - For granular protection of your resources, WAF alone is correct choice
- - if you want to use AWS WAF across accounts, accelerate WAF configuration, automate the protection of new resources, use firewall manager wth AWS WAF
+ - if you want to use AWS WAF across accounts, accelerate WAF configuration, automate the protection of new resources, use firewall manager with AWS WAF
  - Shield Advanced adds additional features on top of AWS WAF, such as dedicated support from the Shield Response team (SRT) and advanced reporting
  - If you are prone to frequent DDoS attacks, consider purchasing Shield Advanced

-# AWS Best Practices (BP) for DDoS Resiliency
+## AWS Best Practices (BP) for DDoS Resiliency
  - For Edge Location Mitigation
    - BP1 - CloudFront
      - Web Application delivery at the edge
 	 - Protect from DDoS Common attacks (SYN Floods, UDP reflection, ..)
-   - BP1 - Global Accelerator
+   - BP2 - Global Accelerator
      - Access your application from the edge
-	 - Integration with SHield for DDoS protection
+	 - Integration with Shield for DDoS protection
 	 - Helpful if your backend is not compatible with CloudFront
    - BP3 - Route 53
      - Domain name resolution at the edge
-	 - DDoS pritection mechanism
+	 - DDoS protection mechanism
  - For DDoS Mitigation
    - Infrastructure layer defense (BP1, BP2, BP6)
-     - Protect AMazon EC2 against high traffic
+     - Protect Amazon EC2 against high traffic
 	 - That includes using Global Accelerator, Route 53, CloudFront, Elastic Load Balancing
-   - Amazon EC2 with AUto Scaling (BP7)
+   - Amazon EC2 with Auto Scaling (BP7)
      - Helps scale in case of sudden traffic surges including a flash crowd or a DDoS attack
    - Elastic Load Balancing (BP6)
      - Elastic Load Balancing scales with the traffic increases and will distribute the traffic to many EC2 instances